dieuroi/dieuroi.github.io/index.md

 ## About Me

 I am an assistant professor at [School of Information Technology & Management, University of International Business and Economics](http://it.uibe.edu.cn/), Beijing, where I work on deep learning, computer vision, and electronic business, etc. Before that, I did my PhD and Master at school of Software, [Tsinghua University](https://www.tsinghua.edu.cn/), where I was supervised by Prof. [Zheng Qin](https://www.thss.tsinghua.edu.cn/en/faculty/zhengqin.htm).
 I did my bachelor at school of information science and technology, [Southwest Jiaotong University](https://www.swjtu.edu.cn/).
+In the course of my research, I am delighted to cooperated with Prof. [Junchi Yan](https://thinklab.sjtu.edu.cn/), and Dr. [Xu Chen](https://xu-chen.com/).

 ## Research